ACOPOST - A Collection Of POS Taggers

 1. Maximum Entropy Tagger MET: This tagger uses an iterative procedure to successively improve parameters for a set of features that help to distinguish between relevant contexts.
 It's based on a framework suggested by Ratnaparkhi [1997].

-2. Trigram Tagger T3: This kind of tagger is based on Hidden Markov Models where the states are tag pairs that emit words, i. e., it's based on transitional and lexical probabilities.
+2. Trigram Tagger T3: This kind of tagger is based on Hidden Markov Models (HMM) where the states are tag pairs that emit words, i. e., it's based on transitional and lexical probabilities.
 The technique has been suggested by Rabiner [1990] and the implementation is influenced by Brants [2000].

 3. Error-driven Transformation-based Tagger TBT: Transformation rules are learned from an annotated corpus which change the currently assigned tag depending on triggering context conditions.
 The general approach as well as the application to POS tagging has been proposed by Brill [1993].